-The forced dialing feature of the Async Gateway console activates forced dialing using a selected preconfigured gateway account.
+The forced dialing feature of the Async Gateway server console activates forced dialing using a selected preconfigured gateway account.
 Only one account at a time can be selected for dialing.
 The default internal dialing schedule is stopped until forced dialing of the selected account takes place.
 This feature is provided mainly for debugging gateway-to-gateway connections and should not be used often.

-- "Forced Dialing in the Windows Async Gateway" on page 92 - "Forced Dialing in the NetWare Async Gateway" on page 92
+- "Windows: Setting Up Forced Dialing" on page 94 - "NetWare: Setting Up Forced Dialing" on page 94